We're just over a year into a new property cycle.

-To help understand what’s ahead and if the property market will crash as some are suggesting, I will outline the dynamics and economics of Australia’s property market, what causes real estate prices to increase in Australia, and how you can ensure your investment outperforms the market averages over the long term.
+To help understand what’s ahead and if the property markets will keep rising or crash as some are still suggesting, I will outline the dynamics and economics of Australia’s property market, what causes real estate prices to increase in Australia, and how you can ensure your investment outperforms the market averages over the long term.

-We already know that Australia’s property markets move in cycles.
+We all know that Australia’s property markets move in cycles.

 Then each state has its own individual property cycle and there are further cycles within each depending on the area, price point, and even the property type.

-Historically, cycles start with a period of rising values, followed by a lull period where prices stagnate or even decline, before starting to increase again.
+Historically, cycles start with a period of rising values, followed by a lull period where prices stagnate or even decline as vendors put more properties on the market for sale, before starting to increase again.

 While the Covid-19 pandemic shut down life as we knew it, many businesses closed and economies tanked, there was one market that flourished – our housing market.